MikkelGraugaard/Mock_Work_project_Invoive_Automation/README.md

 ```
 Sub extract()

-    'Disabeling screen update to make the code more efficient
+    #Disabeling screen update to make the code more efficient
     Application.ScreenUpdating = False